-The core mission of the company is to set and maintain high national standards for the translating and interpreting sector to enable the existence of a supply of appropriately certified translating and interpreting professionals, responsive to the changing needs and demography of Australia's culturally and linguistically diverse society.
+The core mission of the Company is to set and maintain high national standards for the translating and interpreting sector to enable the existence of a supply of appropriately certified translating and interpreting professionals, responsive to the changing needs and demography of Australia's culturally and linguistically diverse society.

-NAATI introduced the new National Certification System in January 2018.
+NAATI introduced its National Certification System in January 2018.
 NAATI is the only organisation to issue certifications to practitioners who wish to work in the translating and interpreting profession in Australia.
-In November 2018, the NAATI Board approved a three-year Strategic Plan (2019-2021) that will deliver the objectives of the company.